maclong9/harvard-compsci/CS50/01-C/README.md

 ## Integer Bugs

-- In 2038 there might be another y2K like event because the UNIX epoch time is stored in a `32` bit.
+- In 2038 there might be another y2K-like event because the UNIX epoch time is stored in a `32` bit.
 - We will likely switch it out for a `64b`.
 - This could happen again billions of years in the future.
-- Same thing happens with Pacman if you get to the `256b` with your score.
+- The same thing happens with Pacman if you get to the `256b` with your score.
-  - When you hit it the game breaks.
+  - When you reach that score the game breaks.
-- The original Donkey Kong game had the formula $10 \times (level +4)$ is how many seconds you have to complete the level.
+- The original Donkey Kong game had the formula $10 \times (level +4)$, which is how many seconds you have to complete the level.
-  - At level `22` the `8b` value can no longer store the result and they ended up with 4 seconds to solve the level.
+  - At level `22` an 8-byte value can no longer store the result, leaving players with 4 seconds to solve the level.